ralexander-phi/rss-blogroll-network/content/discover/feed-5d6a5dfbddc5e645a33c2d68e4b1b5d3.md

     https://wiki.jenett.org/: true
     https://wiki.joejenett.com/: true
   last_post_title: Lonita’s Creative Idea of the Day
-  last_post_description: In his late teens, he would sometimes travel from school
+  last_post_description: '#Creative Idea of the Day Write a short story exactly as
-    in Gainesville to home in Miami Beach for the weekend.
-His BMW had a faring and windshield and was great for the 6-hour trip.
-He loved that
+    many words long as how old you are in years.
+In his late teens, he would sometimes travel from school in Gainesville to home in Miami Beach'
   last_post_date: "2024-06-12T18:26:53Z"
   last_post_link: https://simply.joejenett.com/creative-idea-of-the-day/
   last_post_categories: